 - Must be a Manufacturer or Allied Service Provider (Allied Service Providers only include companies that physically interact with a manufactured good to alter the product - for example industrial Heat Treaters and industrial Platers).

-- The company must have a manufacturing facility in Connecticut or relocating operations to CT.
+- Be located in Connecticut or relocating to Connecticut.

 - The company’s manufacturing facility must be operating in an appropriately zoned commercial area.

-- Company must not have received $50K or more from MVP program previously.
+- Company must not have received an MVP grant after June 30, 2018.

 - Must be in Good Standing with both the CT Department of Revenue Services and CT Department of Labor at time of application submission.